 What You Shouldn’t Use on Quartz Surfaces

 Since quartz is an engineered construction material, homeowners may feel tempted to treat their countertops as if they were topped with ceramic tiles or laminate panels.
-The reality of quartz is that more than 90 percent of its composition is crushed stone, often recycled marble and granite, which means it’s sensitive to many common household cleaners.
+The reality of quartz is that more than 90 percent of its composition is natural quartz and resins, which means it’s sensitive to many common household cleaners.
 Products with sodium hypochlorite, commonly known as bleach, should be avoided along with others that are too acidic for quartz.

 The Best Choice for Cleaning Quartz Countertops